Concordium/concordium-rust-smart-contracts/CTS1.rst

 The name of the receive hook function called on a smart contract receiving tokens is supplied as part of the parameter.
 This allows for a smart contract integrating with a token smart contract to have multiple hooks and leave it to the caller to know which hook they want to trigger.
-An auction smart contract could receive the item to auction using one hook and bids on another hook.

 Another technical reason is that the name of the smart contract is part of the smart contract receive function name, which means the specification would include a requirement of the smart contract name for other to integrate reliably.